Dubai Customs Supports Economic Decision Making With 2,134 Trade Statistical Reports In First 9 Months - UrduPoint

 Dubai Customs Supports Economic Decision Making With 2,134 Trade Statistical Reports In First 9 Months

-On the World Statistics Day, which is celebrated around the globe on 20 October 2020 under the theme “Connecting the world with data we can trust”, Dubai Customs revealed that it has generated 2,134 statistical reports on Dubai’s foreign trade during the period from January till September this year

-Dubai (UrduPoint / Pakistan Point News - 19th October, 2020) On the World Statistics Day, which is celebrated around the globe on 20 October 2020 under the theme “Connecting the world with data we can trust”, Dubai Customs revealed that it has generated 2,134 statistical reports on Dubai’s foreign trade during the period from January till September this year.
+DUBAI, (UrduPoint / Pakistan Point News / WAM - 19th Oct, 2020) On the World Statistics Day, which is celebrated around the globe on 20th October, 2020 under the theme "Connecting the world with data we can trust", Dubai Customs revealed that it has generated 2,134 statistical reports on Dubai’s foreign trade during the period from January till September this year.

-These reports were furnished to government and private sector organizations to help decision makers make informed decisions based on accurate statistical data, enabling them to formulate sound future strategies and forecasts of potential trade growth for different commodities, sectors and markets.
+These reports were furnished to government and private sector organisations to help decision-makers make informed decisions based on accurate statistical data, enabling them to formulate sound future strategies and forecasts of potential trade growth for different commodities, sectors and markets.

 "The celebration of the World Statistics Day aims to promote the importance of trust, authoritative data and innovation in statistical systems," said Nassim Al Mehairi, senior manager, Studies and Statistics section at Dubai Customs.